• Skip to main content

 Dental laboratory fees for dental post and cores: (Your dentist’s cost.)

-As such, one might expect that core (only)/crown combinations typically demonstrate a high survival rate.
-Unfortunately, we could not find a contemporary source that had investigated this issue.
+As compared to a post and core, dental core placement alone is a comparatively less involved procedure.
+And as such, one might expect that core-(only)-with-crown combinations typically have a high survival rate.
+Unfortunately, we could not find a contemporary (recent) source to quote that had investigated this issue.

-Based on studies performed in the 1950s and ’60s, Shillingburg (linked above) states that cores have been found to be able to provide successful service for severely damaged teeth restored with cast restorations (i.e. dental crowns) for periods of nearly 50 years.
+Based on studies performed in the 1950s and ’60s, Shillingburg (reference link above) states that cores have been found to deliver successful service for severely damaged teeth restored with cast restorations (i.e. dental crowns) for periods of nearly 50 years.

 It was determined that both types generally offered the same expected rate of success – Jung: 90% vs. 94% at 8.5 years.
 Gomez-Polo: 83% vs. 85% at 10 years.
 (Cast vs. prefabricated posts respectively.)

-• A study by De Backer evaluated teeth whose restoration included a post and core (and hence had had root canal treatment) vs. vital teeth (teeth that have a live nerve and therefore no post).
-It determined that the survival rates were similar: 75% vital vs 79% RCT.
+- A study by De Backer evaluated teeth whose restoration included a post and core (and hence had had root canal treatment) vs. vital teeth (teeth that have a live nerve and therefore no post).
+It determined that the long-term survival rates (16 to 20 years) for both were similar: 75% vital vs. 79% RCT.

 ▲ Section references – Gomez-Polo, Jung, De Backer